Blog

 5. NTP Systems Were Developed With Support From DOE

 NTP is not new.
-It was studied by NASA and the Atomic Energy Commission (now the U.S. Department of Energy) during the 1960s as part of the Nuclear Engine for Rocket Vehicle Application program.
-During this time, Los Alamos National Laboratory scientists helped successfully build and test a number of nuclear rockets that current NTP designs are based off of today.
+It was studied by NASA and the Atomic Energy Commission (now the U.S. Department of Energy) during the 1960s as part of the Nuclear Engine for Rocket Vehicle Application (NERVA) program.
+During this time, Los Alamos National Laboratory scientists helped successfully build and test a number of nuclear rocket engines that today form the basis of current NTP designs.

-Although the program ended in 1972, research continued to improve the basic design, materials and fuels used for NTP systems.
+Although the NERVA program ended in 1972, research continued to improve the basic design, materials, and fuels used for NTP systems.

 6. NTP Systems Are Focused On Using Low-Enriched Uranium